53 Great Gifts For a Tennis Player

 Strings

-If the object of your affection has a favorite string and gets through them fairly regularly, then buy a reel of string… just make sure its the same stuff and in the same thickness.
-This can save real money when you get a restring.
+If the object of your affection has a favorite string and gets through them fairly regularly, then buy a reel of string… just make sure its the same stuff and in the same thickness, or gauge.
 A reel of string is 660 feet long, a half reel 330 feet.
+This can save real money when you get a restring – a reel is good for about 18 racquets.
 If you fancy experimenting, string can be bought in individual packs, but it works out more expensive.
-Note the Babolat VS natural gut featured below is a single set – gut is the most expensive string out there, but also offers unrivaled feel and play-ability for an advanced player.

 Lead tape